fcaliquaglia/thaao_data_availability/OLD/README.md

 - gif panels (for animations)
 - rolling panels (including yearly)

-Additionally, you can specify if you want the historical events, the Italian field campaigns and the progress bar to be plotted.
+Additionally, you can specify if you want the historical events or the Italian field campaigns  to be plotted.
-The instruments considered are selected in batches: thaao, legacy, hyso or all.
+The instruments considered are selected in batches: thaao, legacy, hyso or all or a single instrument.

 ## `settings.py`